LaustinSpayce/game-project-1/README.md

-# Typing Battle Game
+# Keyboard Warriors
-A WIP typing battle RPG game.
+Keyboard Warriors is a browser based typing game

 ## Description
 A typing game for General Assembley SEI 21, project 1.